r0adkll/kimchi/README.md

 ### Exclusions & Replacements

 Components and bindings contributed with Kimchi can support replacements and overrides in a few ways.
-This is handy when you want to provide different bindings/contributions for instrumentation tests, or different build flavors.
+This is handy when you, for example, want to provide different bindings/contributions for instrumentation tests or different build flavors.

 **Using `replaces = […]` parameter**